 Because the courses are meant to help you progress through your project, you need to take charge of your course content.

 *The coursework has three distinct phases which relate directly to your project: Investigation, Proposal, Execution, or as we have coined it “Explore, Choose, Do”.
-Look at the flow chart above to see how the classes are distributed through the three phases.
+Look at the flow chart on this page to see how the classes are distributed throughout the three phases.

 In the Explore Phase—you and your colleagues (including the faculty members) will explore existing issues in education and examine the factors that contribute to them.